B-Roux/momlib/docs/index.md

     As such, this library comes with absolutely no guarantees, warrantees or promises.
 Please see the licensing agreement.

+I am not affiliated with any of the products or services mentioned in
+    the above section.

 # Installing

 This package can be installed from the PyPI release: